Isaac Paredes Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- In his most recent appearance -- out of the bullpen on Monday -- the right-hander tossed 2/3 innings against the Toronto Blue Jays while surrendering hits.
+- In his most recent appearance on Monday, the right-hander tossed five innings against the Toronto Blue Jays, allowing four earned runs while surrendering five hits.

+- In five games this season, the 35-year-old has put up an ERA of 7.52, with 10.9 strikeouts per nine innings.
+Opponents are batting .309 against him.

 © 2023 Data Skrive.
 All rights reserved.